itom-project/plugins/VRMagic/docs/VRMagic.rst

 Installation
 =============

-The VRMagic software is deprectated and will not be supported beyond version 4.5.0 and is not officially available via the webpage https://www.vrmagic.com/ and granted on demand solely.
+The VRMagic software is deprecated and will not be supported beyond version 4.5.0 and is not officially available via the webpage https://www.vrmagic.com/ and granted on demand solely.

 Download the software and run the installation.
 Please note that the SDK library is not